HMS Antrim (D18): Falklands War

+Chilean Navy

-Chilean NavyAntrim was decommissioned in 1984 and sold to Chile on 22 June 1984.
-The Chileans renamed her Almirante Cochrane after Thomas Cochrane, who had commanded the Chilean Navy from 1817 to 1822.
-In 1994, Almirante Cochrane underwent the same refit as her sister ship Blanco Encalada (HMS Fife).
-This entailed removing her Sea Slug launcher and extending her deck aft to allow the installation of a new, larger hangar.
-In 1996 she received the Barak SAM in place of her Seacat launchers.
+Antrim was decommissioned in 1984 and sold to Chile on 22 June 1984 and renamed Almirante Cochrane after Thomas Cochrane, who commanded the Chilean Navy from 1817 to 1822.

+In 1994, Almirante Cochrane underwent the same refit as her sister ship Blanco Encalada (HMS Fife), which involved the removal of the Sea Slug launcher and the extension of the deck aft to accommodate a larger hangar.
+In 1996, she was fitted with the Barak 1 surface-to-air missile system in place of her Seacat launchers.

-The Chilean Navy decommissioned Almirante Cochrane on 7 December 2006.
-On 11 December 2010, she was towed to China for scrap.
+The Chilean Navy decommissioned Almirante Cochrane in December 2006 and she was towed to China for scrapping.